 Koeberg has developed strategies for monitoring radiological conditions at the plant and in the environment during an emergency.
 The strategies allow for appropriate decisions to ensure the safety of the public during a severe nuclear accident.
-The strategy for monitoring and assessment of conditions at the plant and in the environment during an emergency was reviewed during the PSR emergency planning review, and it was concluded that the strategies were adequate for LTO.
-Any changes to strategies, methods, or standards during the LTO will be made in line with approved Eskom processes and in line with the regulatory requirements.
+The strategy for monitoring and assessment of conditions at the plant and in the environment during an emergency was reviewed during the PSR emergency planning review, and it was concluded that the strategies are adequate for LTO.
+Any changes to strategies, methods, or standards during the LTO will be made in line with approved Eskom processes and regulatory requirements.